larchlab/scitance/README.md

 # Zero-shot Scientific Claim Verification Using LLMs and Citation Text

-This repo contains the dataset and analysis code for the ACL 2024 workshop paper ["Zero-shot Scientific Claim Verification Using LLMs and Citation Text"](/) written for the 4th Workshop on Scholarly Document Processing at ACL 2024.
+This repo contains the dataset and analysis code for the ACL 2024 workshop paper ["Zero-shot Scientific Claim Verification Using LLMs and Citation Text"](/), published at the 4th Workshop on Scholarly Document Processing.

-## Data
+## SCitance Dataset

-***TL;DR* The final dataset is found in `data/scitance`**
+***TL;DR* The dataset is found in `data/scitance`**

 An example line in SCitance (`jsonl`) looks like the following: